 The amount of paper used in office settings can be reduced by printing less, reusing where appropriate, and recycling.
 Specific steps you can take to reduce paper usage include:

 - Communicate electronically and create hard copies only when needed.
-Edit documents on screen using the “track changes” function and bookmark websites instead of printing to reduce paper usage.
+Edit documents on screen using the “track changes” function and bookmark websites instead of printing.

-- Change all printers, copiers, and faxes to their double-sided printing settings.
+- Change all printers, copiers, and faxes to double-sided printing settings.

-- Consider electronic magazine subscriptions and electronic books whenever possible, or purchasing an Amazon Kindle or similar eReader.
-Books, PDFs, and word documents can be send to eReaders and read on the go.
-Small, compact laptops with internet access capabilities are becoming more affordable, too.
+- Consider electronic magazine subscriptions and electronic books whenever possible or purchasing an Amazon Kindle or similar eReader.
+Books, PDFs, and Word documents can be sent to eReaders for reading on the go.

 Metro Public Works’ Recycling Programs